Music-App-Dev/Music_Player/README.md

 2. Sign in to your Spotify account and grant access to the application
 3. Either browse through your liked tracks, or albums/playlists.
 4. Tap on a track to start playback.
-5. Use media controls to play, pause, skip, or shuffle tracks.
+5. Use media controls to play, pause, skip, repeat, or shuffle tracks.
 6. Click the + button to add the song to your liked tracks.
-7. Control playback from the notification bar.
-8. Click the refresh button to refresh the tracks or albums/playlists to update in real-time.
+7. Click the refresh button to refresh the tracks or albums/playlists to update in real-time.
-9. Use the search feature to search for songs, and add them to your liked songs or into your playlists/albums.
+8. Use the search feature to search for songs, and add them to your liked songs or into your playlists/albums.

 ---